 DALLAS PROBATE LAW – PROBATING A WILL IN TEXAS

 If a will is properly drawn, probating a will in Texas is relatively easy with little cost or trouble.
 Probate is necessary if a loved one has died and you need to get a court’s authority to act for the deceased.
 In such cases, you need to probate the will.
+Click here to view an interactive will decision tree.
 Click here to find the information you need to send to our office to handle your probate.

 HOW TO CONTEST A WILL OR TRUST